Fantastic Four in film: Critical and public response

 None of the pre-MCU Fantastic Four films received a positive critical reception.
 Scott Weinberg of eFilmCritic called the 1994 film "[a] painfully silly film, one with more heroic intentions than actual assets".

 Rene Rodriguez of Miami Herald gave negative reviews to the Fantastic Four films directed by Tim Story.
 Regarding Rise of the Silver Surfer, he said that the "story does the same sort of efficient, impersonal job he did on the first film, keeping things at such a basic, almost childish level that it seems the movie is aimed squarely, if not exclusively, at the 12-and-under set".
 However, Roger Moore of Orlando Sentinel gave Story's Fantastic Four films good reviews.
 He called the first film a "popcorn popper" and a "cinematic sugar buzz" and the second film an "entertaining film that doesn't overstay its welcome".

-The 2015 reboot film was the most weakly reviewed in the series.
+The 2015 reboot film was the weakest reviewed in the series.
 It was criticized for its dark and humorless tone, its character arcs, designs (especially that of Dr. Doom), bland acting, and poorly written story.
 Director Josh Trank was not satisfied, posting a message on Twitter stating he had envisioned a better version of the film, which audiences would "probably never see".
 He later deleted the message.

 First Steps was the first Fantastic Four film to receive mainly positive reviews.